 Bell Bottoms, Boubous, and Beyond: The Fusion of Western and Indigenous Styles in 1970s Nigeria

 Having seen the Abi Morocco: 70s Lagos Fashion exhibition at Autograph in London just a week ago, I found myself caught in the delicate threads of nostalgia and innovation that seemed to tie the era together.
-The striking imagery of Lagos street fashion — the extravagant prints, the sharp tailoring, and the wild shapes — has lingered with me, like the faint scent of incense that still clings to clothes long after they've been worn.
-I’ve spent the past week in a kind of reverie, replaying the exhibition's vivid exploration of how the Nigerian youth, in all their audacity, reimagined style.
+The experience summoned a potent blend of nostalgia and recognition, anchored by the exhibition's striking documentation of Lagosian street style.
+The visuals of extravagant prints, assertive tailoring, and exuberant silhouettes have occupied my thoughts since, lingering with the tenacity of a distinctive scent on well-worn fabric.
+This past week has been spent in a state of reflection, turning over the exhibition's vivid testament to the bold, creative agency of Nigerian youth in redefining the very grammar of style.

 Founders 15, Popular Nigerian band during the 1970s